 Along with PCS season, summer is a vital time for those looking to buy or sell their home.
-Whether your family has outgrown your current home, are looking to buy for the first time or selling as you move on to a new duty station or transition to civilian life, an important first step is finding the right real estate professional for you.
+Whether your family has outgrown your current home or you are looking to buy for the first time…

 Buying or selling, major decisions about your home are incredibly personal.
 Selecting an agent that you get along with can make the process less painful – but only if they are also qualified and competent.
 But how do you hire the right real estate professional for you?